micmejia/bible-dump/NKJV/Matthew/Matt 11.md

 Now it came to pass, when Jesus finished commanding His twelve disciples, that He departed from there to teach and to preach in their cities.

 ###### 2
-And when John had heard in prison about the works of Christ, he [^a]sent two of his disciples
+And when John had heard in prison about the works of Christ, he sent two of his disciples

 ###### 3
 and said to Him, "Are You the Coming One, or do we look for another?"